CodingGeek-YT/Basic-CS-Tutorials/ReadMe.md

 2 : Open the command prompt

 3 : Type the following :
-dotnet new console -o [name of the console app]
+dotnet new console -o [name of the console app].

 This will automatically make a simple console application with a file called Program.cs inside.

 Then, type :

 cd [name of the console app]

 code .

 The dotnet command you run earlier created a folder with a Program.cs file inside of it.
 Typing code . will open visual studio code in that folder.

 4 : Running the code

 Click on the bottom right of the VSCode interface, where there are the warnings and problems count.

-This will open a built-in terminal, where you will type dotnet commands to run your code ; in this case, it is : dotnet run
+This will open a built-in terminal, where you will type dotnet commands to run your code ; in this case, it is :

+dotnet run

 The program will output "Hello World!" in the same console window.